 Georgia’s Family Purpose Doctrine can allow you to receive compensation from the owner of a vehicle whose family member was using the car, truck, or motorcycle for a family purpose.
-This legal article explains how the doctrine might help you settle or receive payment in your injury case when an at-fault driver does not have their own insurance.

 - Under the family purpose doctrine, car owners and their insurance companies can sometimes be held responsible for the negligence of a family driver.